-Surgery to repair damaged bones in your knee joint
+Knee osteotomy is a surgery to repair damaged bones in your knee joint.

 About knee osteotomy

 The bones and smooth cartilage of your knee joint can be worn away as a result of degenerative conditions such as arthritis.

 When the cartilage wears unevenly, it narrows the space between your thigh bone (femur) and shin bone (tibia), causing your knee to bow inward or outward.